Mykrobe-tools/mykrobe-atlas-k8/README.md

 Verify keycloak realm for Atlas allows the correct origin environment - dev.mykro.be, uat.mykro.be, www.mykro.be, mykro.be

+Verify the SMTP settings in the email tab

 ### Vault

 In directory `/static-embassy/vault`, run in the configuration `./config.sh`